hrvthzslt/personal-site/content/posts/changing-between-window-managers-without-a-display-manager.md

 ## How My Current Setup Works

-I login on a _tty_, and if that is _tty1_, `startx` run automatically.
-This starts the X server, and runs the `~/.xinitrc` script.
+I log in on a _tty_, and if that is _tty1_, `startx` command runs automatically.
+This starts the X server (display server) and runs the `~/.xinitrc` script.
 This script starts `dwm`.
 Then `dwm` starts the other programs that are needed for a functional graphical environment.

 ```
 TTY1 -> X server -> dwm -> programs
 ```

-The important thing to understand here is X server is started with one config which starts **a** Window Manager.
+The important thing to understand here is that the X server is started with one config which starts **a** Window Manager.
 If I want to change the Window Manager, I need to restart the X server with a different config.

 ## Handling Multiple Window Managers